neotantrix/elite_resources/README.md

 BindingsNew.rar

 The bindingsnew.rar is my entire set of keybinds, simply unzip it in you elite appdata directory.
 It is usually found at: C:\Users\username\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings
+Or can be accessed by pressing win+r then typing '%appdata%'

 PipMacroQwerty6.ahk